 Once the smallest debt has been paid off you take your monthly payment from that debt and add it to the payment for your next smallest debt.

-As you can imagine as you go through the cycle, your payments get larger and larger.
-Before long you find yourself debt free.
+As you go through the cycle, your payments get larger and larger.

 Mathematically, it almost always makes sense to pay off the debt with the largest interest rate – seems logical right.
 However, number crunching doesn’t take into account human nature.